apache/airflow/.github/SECURITY.rst

 * They have to have an `ICLA <https://www.apache.org/licenses/contributor-agreements.html>`_ signed with Apache Software Foundation.

-* The security team members might inform 3rd parties about fixes, for example in order to asses if the fix is solving the problem or in order to assess its applicability to be applied by 3rd parties, as soon as a PR solving the issue is opened in the public airflow repository.
+* The security team members might inform 3rd parties about fixes, for example in order to assess if the fix is solving the problem or in order to assess its applicability to be applied by 3rd parties, as soon as a PR solving the issue is opened in the public airflow repository.